 Acidosis – This leads to increased H+ secretion into lumen to correct acidosis

 - Due to H+-K+-ATPase, when H+ is secreted into lumen, K+ is driven back into the cell, leading to decreased K+ secretion.

-Alkalosis – The kidneys try to decrease secretion of H+ and in turn increase secretion of K+
+Alkalosis – The kidneys try to decrease secretion of H+, increasing secretion of K+ in turn

 - Stimulates Na+-K+-ATPase, leading to increased K+ channel permeability.

-- High luminal flow – The increased flow rate washes away luminal K+ meaning that there is a constant concentration gradient available.
+High luminal flow – The increased flow rate washes away luminal K+, meaning there is a constant concentration gradient available.
 This leads to increased K+ secretion.

 - This increased luminal flow also increases Na+ delivery to the tubule cells which stimulates Na+ uptake through ENaC.
 This leaves the lumen in a negative potential, encouraging K+ to be secreted through the apical K+ channel.

 Clinical Relevance – Hyperkalaemia